nathan-ts/rental-tracker/README.md

 ## Purpose

 To show and easily manage a list of rental properties and tenants.
+Uses mock data to seed the initial view.

 NB: This project was created as a tool to learn how to use Vue and SFCs.